sathomas/jsDataV.is/src/text/ch5/03-component.md

 },
 ```

 As you can see, we've added genre information to the plays, as well as optional multimedia links, and text for credits and captions.
 With that starting point, we can rearrange the data to match what Timeline <span class="smcp">JS</span> expects.
-The basic structure of that object, shown below, includes some overall properties (such as the headline), and an array of events.
+The basic structure of that object, shown next, includes some overall properties (such as the headline), and an array of events.
 We can initialize it to an empty array.

 ``` {.javascript .numberLines}
 var timelineData = {